knpuniversity/symfony/knpu/ep5-forms/date-picker-field.md

-# Date Picker Field
+# Creating a Date Picker Field

-What’s the ugliest part of our form?
+What's the ugliest part of the form?
 Yeah, we all know.
-It’s this craziness down here.
-Okay, in modern times, if we’re gonna have a date field, we want it to render as a text field, and we want to have a cool Java script widget that helps us fill in that date.
-So if you go back to our list of fields, it doesn’t take long to figure out which field is being used right now for that.
-It’s the data type.
-And if we wanted to, we could, of course, specify this directly as a second argument to our first discovered at.
-But we don’t have to.
-This is the one that’s being used.
-Now if we look at this, let’s see if there’s a way to somehow transform this into something else.

-Check out the widget option.
-This says this is the basic way in which a field should be rendered.
-It can be either choice, three select inputs, which is what we have now, text, three text fields, or single underscore text, a single input of type data.
-That’s what we want.
-So on our form, let’s keep passing null as a second argument just to be lazy, and we’ll pass widget.
-Single underscore text.
-Back in our form, let’s go ahead and actually start using the date type specifically, even though we don’t have to.
-And then we’ll set widget to single underscore text.
-Cool.
-All right, refresh.
+It's this crazy 3 drop-downs used for the date field.

+In modern times, if we need a date field, we're going to render it as a text field and use a fancy JavaScript widget to help the user fill it in.

+Head back to the list of fields.
+It doesn't take long to find the one that's being guessed for the "First Discovered At" field: it's `DateType`.

+Let's see if there's a way to render this as a text field instead.

+## Setting widget to single_text

+Check out the `widget` option:

+> The basic way in which this field should be rendered.

+It can be either choice - the three select fields, which is lame - 3 text fields, or a *single* text field with `single_text`.
+Ah hah!

+Back in the form, let's pass in `DateType::class` *even* though we could be lazy and pass null.
+Create the array for the third argument and add `widget` set to `single_text`.

+Check it out.

+## HTML5 Date Types are Cool(ish)

 Boom!
-Looks awesome.
-In fact, check this out.
-We actually already have kind of some widgety functionality.
-We have this dropdown over here.
-I have a little calendar.
-This is coming from my browser.
-Because as soon as we make this a single text field, this renders as input type equals date, and most browsers have a little date widget they automatically make for that, which is pretty rad.
-However, not all browsers have that, which means that if somebody’s using a browser that doesn’t have that, this is gonna be a fairly difficult field to deal with, because they’re gonna need to know the exact format to use.

-So instead, let’s hook this up with Java script.
-Google for bootstrap date picker, because we’re using bootstrap.
-So if we find a date picker that looks nice with bootstrap, awesome.
-So let’s use this guy.
-Seems pretty awesome.
-First let’s hook it up.
-All we need to do is just include a little CSS and Java script on our page, and then we can just start using it like this.
-So instead of new.HTML and twig, first we need to add a style sheet.
-So I’m gonna override block style sheets, something in our base template, end block.
-And because I’m lazy, we’ll call parent, so we don’t lose our original style sheet.
-Because I’m lazy, I’m gonna paste a CDN URL.
-If you google for bootstrap, date picker CDN URL.
-You could also download it into your project.

-Then we’ll do the same thing for Java scripts.
-Block Java scripts because we have that in our base template, end block, call parent.
-And then same thing, I’m gonna cheat, and paste in a CDN for the actual Java script file itself.
-Okay, so we have the stuff on the page, so how do we activate it?
-Well, if you look at the documentation, it’s pretty simple.
-We just need to select our input date field, and call .datepicker on it.
-Now what I like to do is whenever I’m going to target something with Java script, I like to give it a special class with the JS prefix, like JS-date picker, and then in Java script, that’s what I select.
+It looks great.
+In fact, check this out: it *already* has some widget coolness: with a drop-down and a nice calendar.

+This is *not* coming from Symfony: it's coming from my browser.
+Because as soon as we made this a `single_text` widget, Symfony rendered it as an `<input type="date">` HTML5 field.
+Most browsers see this and add their own little date widget functionality.

+Ready for the lame news?
+Not all browsers do this.
+And that means that users *without* this feature will have a pretty tough time trying to figure out what date format to pass.

+## Adding a JavaScript Date Picker

+Instead, let's add a proper JavaScript widget.
+Google for "Bootstrap Date Picker".
+Ok, this first result looks pretty pretty awesome - let's go for it!

+First, we need to import new CSS and JS files.
+In `new.html.twig`, override the block `stylesheets` from the base layout.
+Add `{% endblock %}` and print `{{ parent() }}`.

+Because I'm lazy, I'll paste the URL to a CDN that hosts this CSS file.
+But, you can download it if you want.

+Do the same thing for `block javascripts`.
+Add `{% endblock %}` and call `parent()`.
+I've got a CDN URL ready for the JavaScript file too.
+Go me!

+## Adding a class Attribute

+Next, how do we activate the plugin?
+According to their docs: it's pretty simple: select the input and call `.datepicker()` on it.

+Personally, whenever I want to target an element in JavaScript, I give that element a class that starts with `js-` and use that with jQuery.

 So the question is, how do we give this text field a class?
-And there’s two answers to that is via the third argument to add.
-There’s an ATTR option, which is an array, of attribute to put on your widget, and we can give it one called JS-datepicker.
-And like always, you’d know this because in the reference section.

-Now our template, we can do a little J query document.ready, and we’ll just look for $.JS-datepicker.datepicker.
+You can't!

+I mean you can!
+In 2 different ways!
+The first is by passing another option to the field in the form class.
+Add an `attr` option to an array.
+And give that array a `class` key set to `js-datepicker`.

+## Setting up the JavaScript

+Next, in our template, add the `jQuery(document.ready)` block.
+Hook it up with `$('.js-datepicker').datepicker()`.

 Easy.
-Let’s give it a try.
-Refresh and if we scroll down, hey!
-There we go.
-Immediately we get this nice cool widget up here, but when I click nothing happens.
-Interesting.
-So if you google this, what’s actually happening here is the HTML5 functionality, this other widget that we get, is fighting with the one from the bootstrap date picker.
-In fact, this doesn’t happen on all browsers.
-It’s actually something special to Chrome.
-So what we need to do is we actually need to turn off the HTML5 functionality.
-In other words, we want this to render as a text field, but we don’t want Symfony to put the type equals date, because that’s what activates the special dropdown menu.

-So if you go back to the form type, you’re gonna see there’s an HTML5 option, which does exactly this.
-If set to false it makes the field use the text type.
-So once again, we can control a lot of things from this third option.
-So let’s say HTML5, and we’ll set this to false.
-Now if we go back, refresh, HTML5 is out of the picture and we can fill in some dates.
+Give it a try.

+Scroll down and... hey!
+There it is!
+I can see the cool widget.
+And if I click... um... if I click... then - why is nothing happening?

+## HTML5 versus DatePicker: Fight!

+It turns out, the HTML5 date functionality from my browser is *fighting* with the date picker.
+Silly kids.
+This doesn't happen in *all* browsers, it's actually something special to Chrome.

+To fix this, we need to turn *off* the HTML5 date functionality.
+In other words, we want render this as a true `<input type="text">` field, *not* a `date` field.

+To do that, open the form type.
+There's one last option that will help us: set `html5` to `false`.

+Try it one last time.
+HTML5 is out of the way and the date picker is in charge.

 Pretty awesome.